thecodingmachine/kickoff-docker-php/README.md

 This project aims to help you starting a PHP development environment on Docker.
 As the `www-data` user in the Apache container shares the same `uid` as your current user, we do not recommend using this project for your production environment.

-**docker-compose failed to parse my yaml file**

-Make sure that your file's indents are corrects!

 **I've added a make command, but it's not working**

 Make sure that your `Makefile` uses tab indents!
 In PhpStorm, click on `Edit > Convert Indents > To Tabs`.